michaeleii/comm-documentation/README.md

 It can help you save a lot of time and effort in implementing authentication and managing user sessions in your web applications.

+### Intended Users
+This documentation is intended for developers who are new to Passport.js and want to learn how to use it to implement authentication in their web applications.

 ### Our Documentation

 The goal of this documentation is to help you get started with Passport.js quickly and easily.